Lyddybiddy11/lydiavoss.com/_posts/2022-12-13-first-post.md

 ### Setting up Your First Post

-To write your first post on your new website, navigate to the `/_posts/` folder.
+To write your first post on your new website, navigate to the `/_posts/` folder from your repositories main directory.
 If you forked the repository you will see all of the posts that I wrote in your `_posts` folder, along with the file `2022-01-01-template.md`.
-You can delete all of the files *except for this template file*, which you can use to quickly make new posts.
+You can delete all of the files *except for this template file*, which you will use to quickly make new posts.

 To delete files, you simply click on the file to view it, then hit the trash can in the top right corner.